Еозинофілія

 • Sometimes corticosteroids

-Corticosteroid treatment of hypereosinophilic syndrome is discussed elsewhere.
+Corticosteroid treatment of hypereosinophilic syndrome is discussed elsewhere (see Treatment of Hypereosinophilic Syndrome)..

 If no cause is detected, the patient is followed for complications.
-A brief trial with low-dose corticosteroids may lower the eosinophil count if eosinophilia is secondary (eg, to allergy, connective tissue disorder, or parasitic infection) rather than primary.
+A brief trial with low-dose corticosteroids may lower the eosinophil count if eosinophilia is secondary (eg, to allergy, systemic rheumatic disease, or parasitic infection) rather than primary.
 Such a trial is indicated if eosinophilia is persistent and progressive in the absence of a treatable cause.
+Because eosinophilia can involve multiple organ systems or may be a manifestation of a systemic disorder, multiple specialists may be needed for diagnostic and therapeutic input (3).

 Довідкові матеріали щодо лікування